CASE STUDY | EventBase

 Phase I

 Ticketmaster has built many tools for its clients over the years.
-Some utilize dumb terminals, some run natively on Windows®, and many of the newer tools are Web-based - but they each had their own URL with no centralized access or user accounts, and no ability to share data.
+Some utilize dumb terminals, some only run on Windows®, and many of the newer tools are Web-based - but they each had their own URL with no centralized access or user accounts, and no ability to share data.
 Clients had to maintain multiple accounts - one for each tool - and there was no easy way to continue their work across products.

 The first thing we did was gather up all the products our clients were already using into a single domain for easier access (and enhanced discovery - many clients didn't know what tools were available).
 This also allowed our clients to create a single identity, with one set of credentials, that could be maintained across products seamlessly, requiring only a single sign-on per session.
 The product, called Ticketmaster One, was little more than a portal at this phase but it was a critical first step.